pt-gregc/ADF/branches/2.0-cs10/lib/scripts/scripts_2_0_READ_ME.txt

   For example, application.ADF.scripts.LoadJQueryUI() loads jQuery, JQueryUI, and either the default UI theme or a requested one.

-The version and force arguments to all Scripts component loadSomeLibrary() methods are ignored The version used is determined by the resource registered.
+The version and force arguments to all Scripts component loadSomeLibrary() methods are ignored The version used is determined by registration of the resource.